 Parents should learn the strategies and techniques of RDI.
 Your involvement is key to the success of your child!
 Every moment that your child encounters is a teachable moment; they can learn different skills and strategies no matter the time of day or where you are.

 RDI is relatively new to the field of ASD so there is not much data on the effectiveness of the therapy.
 The developers of the therapy have completed multiple studies that have shown positive changes in the children who are consistently utilizing the program.

 In order to be successful, you will need to watch several instructional videos and may even need to attend conferences in order to receive training and information.
 You will also need to have regular contact with an RDI program consultant, which can be time consuming and expensive.

 Sensory Integration and Related Therapies

 Many children diagnosed with Autism Spectrum Disorder have difficulties with sensory information.
 These things may include sensitivity to noise, light, textures, and touch.
 Although many children do have issues in this area, some do not or are not as severe as others.

 Therapy will also be very play-based and may seem like a game in order to not intimidate or scare the child.
-Your child will not be forced to do anything, but they will be strongly pushed in order to get your child to show improvement.
+Your child won’t be forced to do anything, but they will be strongly pushed in order to get your child to show improvement.

 Different strategies may be used throughout the treatment session, including spinning in a chair or playing in a gym in order to decrease over-activity.
 Therapy may seem different and not much like traditional therapy, but have an open mind and be flexible!

-Again, not all children are the same, so techniques, goals and objectives will all vary!
-Trust your medical professionals, check out Speech Blubs and don’t be afraid to ask any questions you may have!
+Again, not all children are the same, so techniques, goals, and objectives will all vary!
+Trust your medical professionals, download Speech Blubs, and don’t be afraid to ask any questions you may have!